ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Can we get rid of that connection?
 Well..
 No?
 This is Ragdoll's connection to your controls.
 Without those.. there *is* no physics.

-I quickly dismissed the idea and carried on with my day.
+I quickly dismissed that ludicrous idea and carried on with my day..
 But then something *clicked*..
 What if..?

 https://user-images.githubusercontent.com/2152766/134046287-5b84322b-3da7-49d6-987e-67a463b33c56.mp4